EuclidProtocol/docs/docs/Euclid Smart Contracts/CosmWasm/Factory.md

 ### GetLPToken

-Queries the LP token for the specified virtual liquidity pool address.
+Queries the contract address of the LP token (CW20) for the specified virtual liquidity pool address.

 <Tabs tabs={[
 {